privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 ## Europe should make the right move
 We think that the adoption of BBS+ signature schemes need more attention, we acknowledge the fact that hardware binding of these signature schemes within Trusted Execution Environments or HSM's.

 There have been modifications of BBS+ such as BBS# that make BBS Anonymous Credentials eIDAS 2.0 Compliant.
-Lots of effort is put into this from the Orange Innovations.
+Lots of effort is put into this from [Orange Open Source](https://opensource.orange.com/en/open-source-orange/).
 Essentially BBS# [Ora2024] is a modification of BBS+ allowing group signatures and selective disclosure based on ECDSA.

 However, there is a long road ahead of integrating these signature schemes within the ARF, but we greatly support the work Orange has been doing.